ethman/slakh-generation/README.md

 All entries in `"defs": []` that end with `.nkm` will be loaded with Kontakt, and everything else will be loaded as a regular VST.
 Loading presets with other VSTs is highly dependent on how those VSTs work.
-RenderMan does provide an interface for changing VST parameters programmatically, but the interface is highly specific to each VST.
+As of right now, this functionality does not work.
+However, RenderMan does provide an interface for changing VST parameters programmatically, but the interface is highly specific to each VST.
 For generating Slakh, we saved presets for Kontakt (the `.nkm` files) and loaded those.
 For more information setting VST parameters see the RenderMan functions `get_plugin_parameters_description()` and `set_parameter()` or reach out to me.

 It should also be noted that Drums are represented here as MIDI program number 128 (0-based), or MIDI program number 129 (1-based).
 Within MIDI, drum tracks have a special flag that is separate